dnuzi/dnuzi-ai/CONTRIBUTING.md

-# Contributing to Dnuzi AI
+# Contributing to NiyoX AI

 First off — thank you for taking the time to contribute! 🎉